AlanDeSmet/TIS-100-Hackers-Guide/src/assembly.markdown

 Comments
 --------

 The character # and any characters after it on a line are ignored.
+Comments may follow a label or opcode and arguments.